-- 2.9 Incurral Date-The date a claim became a liability of the risk-bearing entity in accordance with the terms of the health benefit plan.
-For health benefit plans where the claim must exceed a minimum threshold, for example, where there is a deductible or elimination period, the incurral date may be the date claims begin to accumulate toward the threshold. - 2.10 Projection Method-The application of an adjusted historical claim metric to an appropriate exposure base, in order to estimate incurred claims. - 2.11 Providers-Individuals, groups, or organizations providing health care services or supplies, including doctors, hospitals, physical therapists, medical equipment suppliers, and pharmaceutical suppliers. - 2.12 Risk-Bearing Entity-The entity with respect to which the actuary is determining liabilities associated with health benefit plans or risk-sharing arrangements. - 2.13 Tabular Method-The application of a factor to a volume measure (for example, number of individual claims) based on prior experience, in order to estimate unpaid claims liabilities for reported claims (commonly used for long-term claims). - 2.14 Time Value of Money-The principle that an amount of money available at an earlier point in time has different usefulness and value than the same amount of money has at a later point in time. - 2.15 Trends-Measures of rates of change, over time, of the elements affecting incurred claims. - 2.16 Unpaid Claims Liability-The value of the unpaid portion of incurred claims, including (1) unreported claims; (2) reported but unprocessed claims; and (3) processed but unpaid claims.
-For a risk-bearing entity's balance sheet, the unpaid claims liability includes provision for all unpaid claims incurred during the appropriate period as of the current valuation date. - 2.17 Valuation Date-The date as of which the liabilities are estimated.
+- 2.10 Long-Term Product-A health benefit plan that provides medical or disability benefits for an extended period of time.
+Some examples are cancer, long-term care, and long-term disability policies.
+The plan's benefits may not begin for several years after policy purchase and claims usually extend beyond the valuation date. - 2.11 Projection Method-The application of an adjusted historical claim metric to an appropriate exposure base, in order to estimate incurred claims. - 2.12 Providers-Individuals, groups, or organizations providing health care services or supplies, including but not limited to doctors, hospitals, independent physician associations, accountable care organizations, physical therapists, medical equipment suppliers, and pharmaceutical suppliers. - 2.13 Risk-Bearing Entity-The entity with respect to which the actuary is estimating liabilities associated with health benefit plans or risk-sharing arrangements.
+Examples of risk-bearing entities include but are not limited to managed-care entities, insurance companies, health care providers, self-funded employer plans, government-sponsored plans or risk contracts. - 2.14 Tabular Method-The seriatim application of factors to a volume measure (for example, number of individual claims) based on prior experience, in order to estimate unpaid claims liabilities for reported claims (commonly used for long-term products). - 2.15 Time Value of Money-The principle that an amount of money available at an earlier point in time has different usefulness and value than the same amount of money has at a later point in time. - 2.16 Trends-Measures of rates of change, over time, of the elements, such as cost, incidence, and severity, affecting the estimation of incurred claims. - 2.17 Unpaid Claims Liability-The value of the unpaid portion of incurred claims, including unreported claims and reported but unpaid claims.
+For a risk-bearing entity's balance sheet, the unpaid claims liability includes provision for all unpaid claims incurred during the current and prior periods. - 2.18 Valuation Date-The date as of which the liabilities are estimated.